 Still have questions?

-You can find out more about working as a translator in our online seminar, Starting Work as a Translator or Interpreter.
+You can find out more about working as an interpreter in our online seminar, Starting Work as a Translator or Interpreter.

-Explore these resources to help you get started in a career in translation
+Explore these resources to help you get started in a career in interpreting.